Sexual Assault and Harassment Prevention and Response Program

 Contact us

-NSF's SAHPR office
+NSF SAHPR program office

 Email: saferscience@nsf.gov

-If you do not receive an acknowledgment within 48 hours, please follow up to ensure the SAHPR office has received your communication.
+If you do not receive an acknowledgment within 48 hours, please follow up to ensure the SAHPR program office has received your communication.

 For media and press inquiries, please contact the NSF public affairs office at media@nsf.gov or (703) 292-8070.